abimanyuvijay7/Amtrak-Database-Management-System/README.md

-# Amtrak Database Management System – Train of Thought Inc.
+# Amtrak Database Management System

 **Objective:**
 To design and implement a relational database for Amtrak’s operational and financial data, analyze patterns across ridership, rewards, employment, procurements, and budget allocations, and visualize key insights to support strategic decision-making.